Whether it’s Cannes or the White House, it’s all politics.

 I ask her about her journey into womanhood.
 We are usually led to believe that true confidence comes easily to strong and successful women when in fact, it is always a process of growing into it.
 Robin Wright demystified that myth not only for me but for all the women around the world who are fighting for gender equality.

-It is 3 pm and I am at the rooftop of JW Marriott situated on the Croisette.
+It is 3 pm and I am on the rooftop of JW Marriott situated on the Croisette.
 I am meeting the Oscar-winning actress Marion Cotillard.
-She is wearing the olive green pants and white shirt.
-She is lounging on the sofa and wears no shoes.
-Marion seems to be pretty fed up with the world of fame.
+She is wearing olive green pants and white shirt.
+Marion is lounging on the sofa wearing no shoes.
+She seems to be pretty fed up with the world of fame.
 She tells me how at one point she stopped reading newspapers and started laughing at the stories the journalists invented about her and Brad Pitt.

-We talk about the movie, Ismael’s ghost when Marion Cotillard tells me “you have to be strong in front of people who try to destroy your life.
+Wile we talk about the movie, Ismael’s ghost, Marion Cotillard tells me “you have to be strong in front of people who try to destroy your life.
 You have to be strong”.

 On my way back from the interview with Marion, despite being almost two hours late, I decided to make a stop at the gala reception at the Russian Pavilion.
 They are serving champagne and strawberries but the vibe is strangely socialists.